airyhq/airy/docs/docs/index.md

 }" api.airy/channels.connect
 ```

-The id from the response is the channel id, note it down as it's required in the next steps.
+The id from the response is the `channel_id`, note it down as it's required in the next steps.

 ## Sending messages with the chat plugin